unicfdlab/salinityBoussinesqPimpleFoam/README.md

 # salinityBoussinesqPimpleFoam
-Transient solver for buoyant, turbulent flow of incompressible fluids with salinity with support for static and moving meshes
+Transient solver for buoyant, turbulent flow of incompressible fluids with salinity transport and support for static and moving meshes